 Laundry and Housekeeping Personnel are considered to be among those at risk to not only hazardous materials, but also to bloodborne pathogens primarily by exposure to sharp objects.
-Your fire department should have a Bloodborne Pathogens Written Exposure Control Plan.
-Part of this plan is decontamination, disinfection, and washing of Garments, and it should include LAUNDRY ROOM SAFETY PROCEDURES and HOUSEKEEPING SAFETY PROCEDURES.
-You should follow all appropriate federal, province and local regulations.
+Your Fire Department should have a Bloodborne Pathogens Written Exposure Control Plan.
+Part of this plan is decontamination, disinfection, sanitization and washing of Garments, and it should include LAUNDRY ROOM SAFETY PROCEDURES and HOUSEKEEPING SAFETY PROCEDURES.
+You should follow all appropriate federal, state, and local regulations.